Getting Started

 Forwarding: localhost:3000

-# Use a custom subdomain (requires access token)
+# Use a reserved subdomain (paid plan)

 tedigo-console tunnel 3000 my-api